Dale Horvath: Comic book series

 Prior to the zombie apocalypse, Dale worked as a salesman, and was married for almost 40 years to a woman named Erma.
 Following their individual retirements, the two had begun to travel the world together in Dale's newly purchased RV.
-During the initial stages of the apocalypse, however, she was killed by walkers.
+However she died from cancer before the outbreak.

-Dale is first introduced as one of the survivors located in the camp where Lori and Carl Grimes are staying, on the outskirts of Atlanta, and his RV becomes the group's camp.
+Dale is introduced as one of the survivors located in the camp where Lori and Carl Grimes are staying, on the outskirts of Atlanta, and his RV becomes the group's camp.
 When Lori's husband Rick arrives there, Dale tells him he does not trust Shane Walsh, and suspects that he has designs on Lori.
 Rick ignores him, dismissing Dale's suspicions as superstition.
 Later, he saves Donna from being bitten by a walker by beheading it, and revealing that even beheading zombies does not fully kill them.
 Later one night during dinner, Dale reveals that, during his trip to Atlanta for safety, he had picked up the sisters Andrea and Amy.
 The discussion is interrupted when zombies attack the camp, which results in Amy's death.
 Dale comforts Andrea as she grieves.
 After Shane's death, Dale reveals that he knew all along that something was wrong, and that he was one of the few prior to Rick's arrival who wanted to relocate.
 Shane had refused and Dale only followed because Shane was "the law".

 After burying Shane, the survivors set off in Dale's RV away from Atlanta, in an attempt to find somewhere safe.
 On the way, they run across Tyreese and his family while trying to move a car off the road for the RV to pass.
 The next night, Lori reveals to the camp that she is pregnant, which alarms Dale, who suspects the child may be Shane's, only to be quieted by Rick who suspects the same, but does not want to think that way at that moment.
 After this, they once again set off and end up at an estate that appears to be secure and safe, and spend the night.
 During the night, Donna stumbles upon Dale and Andrea having sex.
 The survivors remain on the move until Otis accidentally shoots Carl, and they end up on Hershel's farm, under the impression they are able to stay indefinitely.
 During their stay, Dale attempts to convince Andrea that he has accepted his wife's death and wants to devote his time to her from here on out.